Local Ghost Stories

 George and his wife Sylvia became its leading citizens and, by all accounts, suffered great tragedies in life.
 Only three of their 10 children reached adulthood.
 No doubt owing in part to these personal losses, they became devout practitioners of Spiritualism, attending séances and attempting through mediums to communicate with the spirit world.

-So deeply did the couple embrace this fashionable new religion that they built a home designed specifically for its practice.
-And so it was that the Stickney House came to have no corners; for, adherents of 19th century Spiritualism like the Stickneys believed that corners prevented ghosts from roaming freely and might well lead to a séance gone terribly wrong, perhaps unintentionally trapping the souls of their lost progeny in this world.
+So deeply did the couple embrace this fashionable new religion that they designed their home without corners with the belief that corners prevented ghosts from roaming freely and might well lead to a séance gone terribly wrong – perhaps unintentionally trapping the souls of their lost progeny in this world.

-Here is where the urban legend comes in: George Stickney died an old man, and, as the story goes, his final breath came in the one room in the house where the architect had inexplicably erred and built a 90-degree corner.
-Stickney’s corpse was found with a look of terror upon its face; his ghost said to be ensnared to this day in that room.
+Here is where the urban legend comes in: George Stickney died an old man and his final breath, the story goes, came in the one room in the house where the architect had inexplicably erred and built a 90-degree corner.
+Stickney’s corpse was found with a look of terror upon its face; his ghost is said to be ensnared to this day in that room.